LeanneStoDomingo/recurtion/README.md

 **[Limitations](#limitations)** \
 **[Upcoming Improvements / Features / Ideas](#upcoming-improvements--features--ideas)**

+## Bugs

+- There's a known bug where you have to include a time in the Date property for it to work correctly.
+If you include just the date itself it gives this error: "body failed validation.
+Fix one: body.properties.Due Date.date.id should be defined, instead was `undefined`. body.properties.Due Date.date.name should be defined, instead was `undefined`. body.properties.Due Date.date.start should be a valid ISO 8601 date string, instead was `"Invalid DateTime"`."

 ## Set Up Notion

 1. Create a table database for the integration to work with